Getting your Trinity Audio player ready...

-Unfortunately, the creatives get lost in their visionary tech and forget that tech without paying customers is tech that will eventually go out of business.
+Unfortunately, creatives often get lost in the visionary tech and forget that tech without paying customers is tech that will eventually go out of business.

 An agency could be testing a tool like Midjourney for the first time.
 This could be their first entry into AI generative art.
 If they are turned off by Discord and a lack of support and the onboarding flow is too difficult, it could severely impact their impression of AI tools.